mitodl/ol-django/src/mitol/posthog/README.md

-mitol-django-posthog
+mitol-django-olposthog
 ---

-This is the Open Learning Posthog app.
+This is the Open Learning OlPosthog app.
 It provides an API to interact with Posthog in order to check feature flags.

 ### Installation and setup

-Add the Posthog app:
+Add the OlPosthog app:

-`docker-compose run -u root --rm web poetry add mitol-django-posthog`
+`docker-compose run -u root --rm web poetry add mitol-django-olposthog`

 Add the following to the `ready()` method for your App.

 ```
-from mitol.posthog.features import configure
+from mitol.olposthog.features import configure
 configure()

 ```